---->

 claimed that they would create excessive drag and heat that is not

-observed and may involve other problems ?
+observed and involves other problems.

 Newton raised the drag issue for gravity mechanisms that involve